qmbates/tutorial/index.md

 ### hello and welcome to a user-friendly tutorial on visualizing and understanding your own spotify data!

-spotify wrapped exploded in popularity within the last several years. music fans enjoy seeing their own streaming statistics transformed into colorful visualizations, as it helps them to self-identify and makes them feel more closely connected to the music makers they listen to.
+spotify wrapped <a href="https://uxdesign.cc/why-is-spotify-wrapped-so-popular-5c503e79a3ee">exploded</a> in popularity within the last several years. music fans enjoy seeing their own streaming statistics transformed into colorful visualizations, as it helps them to self-identify and makes them feel more closely connected to the music makers they listen to.

-you may have also heard about music data projects like
-<a href="https://everynoise.com/">everynoiseatonce</a> or <a href="https://furia.com/">furia</a>, whose aims are to analyze
-the way streaming changes music.
+you may have also heard about music data projects like <a href="https://everynoise.com/">everynoiseatonce</a> or <a href="https://furia.com/">furia</a>, whose aims are to analyze the way streaming changes music.

 whether you were inspired by such projects or want to try your hand at creating your own "spotify wrapped", you have come to the right place! this website is a step-by-step tutorial on how to gather your data, plug it into the visualization software <a href="https://www.tableau.com/products/desktop">tableau</a>, and manipulate it to see connections and gain insight into your streaming habits.

 * head to <a href="/getting-your-data/">this page</a> if you are unsure how to access your spotify data.